ispc/ispc/docs/ispc.rst

 must have a ``task`` qualifier; see `Task Parallelism: "launch" and "sync" Statements`_ for more discussion of launching tasks in ``ispc``.

+A function can also be given the ``unmasked`` qualifier; this qualifier indicates that all program instances should be made active at the start of the function execution (or, equivalently, that the current execution mask shouldn't be passed to the function from the function call site.)
+If it is known that a function will always be called when all program instances are executing, adding this qualifier can slightly improve performance.
+See the Section `Re-establishing The Execution Mask`_ for more discussion of ``unmasked`` program code.

 Functions that are intended to be called from C/C++ application code must have the ``export`` qualifier.
 This causes them to have regular C linkage and to have their declarations included in header files, if the ``ispc``